rpopic2/rpopic2.github.io/markdowns/sqrt-privacy-policy.md

 Effective Date: Dec 9, 2024

 Scarecrow Tactics (“we,” “our,” “us”) respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and disclose your information when you use our game and associated services.
+This Privacy Policy explains how we collect and use your information when you use our game and associated services.

 ## Information We Collect and How We Use Your Information